wvwwvwwv/scalable-concurrent-containers/README.md

 ## HashCache

-[HashCache](#HashCache) is a concurrent sampling-based LRU cache that is based on the [HashMap](#HashMap) implementation.
+[HashCache](#HashCache) is a 32-way associative concurrent sampling-based LRU cache that is based on the [HashMap](#HashMap) implementation.
 [HashCache](#HashCache) does not keep track of the least recently used entry in the entire cache, instead each bucket maintains a doubly linked list of occupied entries which is updated on access to entries in order to keep track of the least recently used entry within the bucket.

 ### Examples